My first novel, Fallen Princeborn: Stolen, is currently available on Amazon.

 After a humiliating dinner with a suitor, Meredydd sees only a dull life ahead, destined to crush her heroic spirit–that is, until she’s accepted into the Shield Maidens.
 Surely nothing but glory and adventure await, right?
 And they do…if Mer can first overcome the most dangerous enemy of all: herself.

-I hope to publish a serialized form of the second book, Beauty’s Price, sometime next year.
-Some of my exploratory character sketches are currently available in my Free Fiction from the Wilds.
+I hope to publish a serialized form of the second book, Beauty’s Price, in the near future, Some of my exploratory character sketches are currently available in my Free Fiction from the Wilds.

 It was Wynne’s last chance: make it in the Shield Maidens, or marry the impossibly wealthy and handsome Prydwen.
 Then her plan falls apart: she fails Shield Maiden training, which means she must leave her true love behind forever.
 But friendships forged among Shield Maidens don’t take kindly to failure, despair, fear…or manners…